 Mangrove killifish are able to alter their gills to be able to live out of the water.
 When the water around the mangroves dries up, these fish climb up into the trees and hide in logs until the water returns.
 While on land, they're able to waddle around by lying flat, then lifting their heads and straightening their backs, pushing their tails down.
 They push so hard that they actually propel themselves up and forward, "flying" through the air.
 Once it's safe, they change their gills back and venture back to the water.

-The family of Anabantidae, also called the climbing gouramis or climbing perch, are a great addition to any home aquarium.
+The family of Anabantidae, also called the climbing gouramis or climbing perch, is a great addition to any home aquarium.
 They hail from Africa and Southern Asia, and while they look a bit like perch, they are not close relatives.

 All of the 34 types of climbing gourami are labyrinth fish, meaning that they possess a special labyrinth organ adapted to breathing air.
 Ordinarily, climbing gourami live in freshwater—but if the water they live in dries out, they will climb out and travel in search of a new home.
 The climbing gourami's gills are spiny, and the climbing perch can use them (as well as its anal fin) to even climb up trees.